JGMM23/ConversiaWebsiteB/replit.md

-# Conversia - AI-Powered Localization Website
+# Conversia - AI-Powered Healthcare Tech Coaching Platform

 ## Overview

-This project is a modern web application for Conversia, a business offering AI-powered localization services.
+This project is a modern web application for Conversia AI, a business offering AI-powered coaching for healthcare technology teams.
 The application features a marketing website with sections including a hero banner, about, solutions, use cases, testimonials, and a contact form.
 It's built with React on the frontend and Express.js on the backend, using a PostgreSQL database for data storage via Drizzle ORM.

 ## User Preferences